 Panopto is yet another video streaming service on our list.

 Along with basic streaming and hosting, this option includes an online platform for organizing and sharing content.
 It also includes a number of education-specific features, like test integration and LMS linking via API.
 Panopto pricing is annual and based on the number of users in your organization.

 Wowza Streaming Cloud is the final video streaming service we’ll mention here.
 Wowza’s basic streaming service supports managing content.
 The platform includes security features, as well as the ability to stream live video on a custom URL.
 The service is white label, enabling you to use custom branding.
 Wowza’s video streaming service includes API access.
 Wowza doesn’t offer, however, any built-in monetization tools.
 Pricing for Wowza is based on the exact features you need, as well as the bandwidth you use.
 It can be complex to figure out, especially for newer broadcasters.

-As we’ve seen above, educational video is highly valuable.
+As the above use-cases highlight, educational video is highly valuable.
 Teachers and administrators across the world are adopting streaming video as a key educational tool.
-To power this, there are a multitude of video streaming service platforms available to help you make the most of this trend.
+To maximize benefits of this tool, there are a multitude of video streaming service platforms available.

 We hope that this article has provided you with an introduction to why and how educators use online video and a good video streaming service in classroom and related settings.
-We also hope that this overview of a number of video streaming solutions has helped you to narrow in on the right option for your needs.
+We also hope this overview of video streaming solutions has helped you to narrow in on the right option for your needs.

-If you’re interested in testing out a live streaming platform today, I recommend taking advantage of the DaCast free trial.
+If you’re interested in testing out a live streaming platform today, we recommend taking advantage of the DaCast free trial.
 We don’t need credit card details to get you started today.
-The free trial lasts for 30-day, and it provides access to nearly every DaCast feature.
+The free trial lasts for 30-days, and it provides access to nearly every DaCast feature.
 Click the button below to sign up and give it a try!

 Any questions, comments, or ideas?
 Let us know below!